Get

 Word of mouth is one of the best ways to receive more clients.
 So, don’t forget to ask the dog owners to refer you to their family and friends or to leave a positive review on your online dog-sitting profiles.

 A natural way to request referrals is by including it on a dog-sitting summary note that you either email or text the dog owner after dog-sitting.
 The note can state how much you enjoyed being with their dog and name one or two highlights of the experience.
 Add a request for referrals and your review links at the close of your note.
-Make sure also to let the dog owner know that you’d be happy to dog-sit again if they ever have a need in the future.
+Make sure also to let the dog owner know that you’d be happy to dog-sit again if they ever need in the future.

 Conclusion